ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](gray_image.jpg)](gray_image.jpg) ![==&gt;](../img_www/plus.gif) [![\[IM Output\]](gradient_planet.png)](gradient_planet.png) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](gray_planet.jpg)](gray_planet.jpg)

-As you can see for a vertical gradient, flipping it before using makes a lot of sense.
+As you can see, for a vertical gradient, flipping it before using makes a lot of sense.

 For more examples of generating gradients see [Gradients of Color](../canvas/#gradient).